hongtaoh/hugo-ht/README.md

 ## Blog tutorial

-If you read Chinese, consult the [website-building tutorial](https://hongtaoh.com/cn/2024/03/22/personal-website-tutorial/) I created.
+If you read Chinese, consult the [website-building tutorial](https://hongtaoh.com/cn/2021/03/02/personal-website-tutorial/) I created.

 ## Installation

-Navigate to the root of your hugo project and run:
+Navigate to the root of hugo project and run:

 ```bash
 cd themes